Matt2371/PINN_navier_stokes/README.md

 ```

 The “data” could include the boundary conditions, and/or other known data points.
-In our example, we reconstruct the entire flow field using sparse measurements, as represented by randomly sampled data points and/or boundary conditions from the cylinder wake dataset.
+In our example, we reconstruct the entire flow field using sparse measurements, as represented by 0.5% randomly sampled data points from the cylinder wake dataset.
 We want to find a solution that reduces the MSE between the prediction and these known data points.
 For a sample size of $'n'$, we have

 ```math
 L_{data} = \frac{1}{n}\sum_{i=1}^n\left((\hat{u}_i-u_i)^2 + (\hat{v}_i-v_i)^2 + (\hat{p}_i - p_i)^2\right)